 Barbaric, incomprehensible, brutal, evil, criminal, atrocity ….
 Words fall short.
 No regard for history, culture, art, life ….
-The ISIS militants did not even have regard for their own lives.
-The wrought unspeakable destruction and the taking of precious life in the Venice of the Sands.
+The ISIS militants did not even have regard for their own lives, and the wrought unspeakable destruction and the taking of precious life in the Venice of the Sands.

 Christians, humanists, peaceful Muslims, people of all stripes condemn what ISIS has done.
 The destruction of the ancient ruin of Palmyra is a war crime.
 The killing of Khaled al-Assad, the curator and protector of the Palmyran antiquities, is an atrocity of the worst order.
-If he had only given his life to protect those beautiful, ancient ruins…, but ruins were destroyed with him.
+He gave his life to protect those beautiful, ancient ruins…, but the ruins were destroyed with him.
 The various reactions to the crime and atrocity are understandable and expected.

-The worldwide reports emphasized a common theme: the harsh clash of religious fundamentalism in the nature of the destruction and violence.
-“ISIS did not merely blast apart old stones—it attacked the very foundations of pluralistic society” (The Rubble of Palmyraby Leon Wieseltier in the Atlantic Sept.
+The worldwide reports emphasized a common theme: the harsh clash of religious fundamentalism with civilized society is characterized by destruction and violence.
+“ISIS did not merely blast apart old stones—it attacked the very foundations of pluralistic society.”
+(The Rubble of Palmyraby Leon Wieseltier in the Atlantic Sept.
 4, 2015).
 Indeed, ISIS displayed the worst of religion – the worst of humanity.

-And the recent destruction of ancient historical artifacts and buildings is nothing new.
+The destruction of ancient historical artifacts and buildings is nothing new, of course.

 “In this iconoclasm – literally, the destruction of religious icons and other images or monuments for religious or political motives – Isis has its place in a rich history of destruction.
 Moses reduced the Golden Calf, made from Israelites’ golden earrings, to dust.
 Centuries later, the 93 carved relief sculptures of the life and miracles of the Virgin Mary in Ely Cathedral’s lady chapel, were hacked off during the Reformation.
 In between Moses and the mutilation of Ely was something called the Iconoclastic controversy in the history of the Eastern or Byzantine Christian church.
 Between AD 726 and 843, the then emperors of Byzantium believed icons were not only a reversion to the pagan idolatry of the ancient Greeks and Romans, but that their existence was the chief obstacle to the conversion to Christianity of Jews and Muslims, to both of whom the image was anathema.
 Iconoclasm, then, is by no means only an Islamic thing.” (quoted in Isis’s Destruction Of Palmyra: ‘The Heart Has Been Ripped Out of the City’ by Stuart Jeffries in the Guardian Sept.
 2, 2015)

-As tempting as it is to reel in sadness and righteous anger (something the irreligious seem to have learned well from the religious in recent times) over the destruction of such significant ancient preserves, there is a greater loss.
+As we reel in sadness and righteous anger (something the irreligious seem to have learned well from the religious in recent times) over the destruction of such significant ancient preserves, there is a greater loss.
 Ross Burns, adjunct professor of ancient history at Macquarie University in Sydney, Australia, whose life is devoted to the preservation, study and appreciation of antiquity, appropriately recognized,

 “[T]here are more important considerations in Syria in 2015 than the preservation of ancient monuments.
 ‘The physical damage to monuments has to be assessed against the scale of the human tragedy….’”
 (Id.)